bachuetech/bt_http_utils/README.md

 * 0.2.1
     * Fix typos
 * 0.3.0
-    * Breking Change.
+    * Breaking  Change.
 Support for cookies.
 HttpClient::new(use hickory dns, use cookies)
+* 0.4.0
+    * Breaking  Change.
+Support for extra headers in get and post calls

 ## License
 GPL-3.0-only